endymion1818/deliciousreverie/content/post/more-questions-better-answers.md

 Given this comment, I was prompted to think: what problem _was_ I trying to solve with my recommendation?

-## Unasking the Answer
+## Undo the Answer

 The charachter 无 (pronounced wú in Chinese or mu in Japanese) means more than just the negative, so writes author Dan Simmons.
 It's apparently more like a desire to "undo" what's already been said, or the absence of the object it refers to.

-I've been trying to "unask the answer" in reorganising my mind to think more carefully and understand the questions I come up with.
+I've been trying to "undo the answer" in reorganising my mind to think more carefully and understand the questions I come up with.

 In reality, it's quite easy to propose an answer that might fit.
 The answer you propose _could_ be the correct one, particularly if you've encountered a similar question in the past.